- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Remember, it's crucial to avoid further writes or changes to the NAS device after data loss to prevent overwriting the lost data.

-Although NAS TVS-h1288X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-h1288X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -